melvyniandrag/JavaFall2019ClassRepo/Lectures/Week03-EssentialJavaKnowledge/Readme.md

 1. Run through the Example01.
 2. Then change the access specifiers and see what happens
-3. Add a layer to the package and see what happens.
+3. Run through Example 02, showing how I added another level

 ## [ 8:00 - 8:15 ] Compile and Run Astronomy Examples.

-* Code *
+Have class download the class repo ( use git if they have it, download the zip if they dont. )

+Walk through downloading and compiling the code quickly so that hopefully a few people understand.

+Show the class a few samples running.

+Then have the people who understood go and explain to the rest of the class.

+Wait until everyone can run the few sample programs I listed.

+Have the class look through the code and see that the java files have pacakge rsf.x.y.z at the top.
+The astro code isn't mine, I foudn it in a cool book.
+This is to show that packaging really works.

-## [ 8:15 - 8:20 ] Exercise with pacakges
+## [ 8:15 - 8:20 ] One more thing about packages

 Compile two packages with a method of the same name.
 Compile these packages, create a new Main class and use both classes in your Main.

+See `Code/Packages/Example03`

 ## [ 8:20 - 8:40 ] Exceptions

 ## [ 8:40 - 8:50 ] Exercise triggering specific exceptions